 Fact or Fiction?
-The Role of Data Literacy
+The Role of Data Literacy in the sustainability education

 Critical Thinking and Fact-Checking as Keys to Truth and the Pursuit of Sustainability